lephuit/sample-wild-apricot-sso/README.md

 Of course, you must have an API application defined in Wild Apricot, and it must be set to accept SSO connections.

 ### Credits
-The Wild Apricot helper file was taken from Wild Apricot's sample PHP application, apart from some minor changes to accept the authorization headers required for SSO. https://github.com/WildApricot/ApiSamples/blob/master/PHP/sampleApplication.php
+The Wild Apricot helper file was taken from Wild Apricot's sample PHP application, apart from some minor changes to accept the authorization headers required for SSO.<br/>
+https://github.com/WildApricot/ApiSamples/blob/master/PHP/sampleApplication.php

-The secure session script was originally from a WikiHow on secure PHP login scripts. http://www.wikihow.com/Create-a-Secure-Login-Script-in-PHP-and-MySQL
+The secure session script was originally from a WikiHow on secure PHP login scripts.<br/>
+http://www.wikihow.com/Create-a-Secure-Login-Script-in-PHP-and-MySQL